Circle of fifths: Circle closure in non-equal tuning systems

 Using the exact 3:2 ratio of frequencies to define a perfect fifth (just intonation) does not quite result in a return to the pitch class of the starting note after going around the circle of fifths.
 Twelve-tone equal temperament tuning produces fifths that return to a tone exactly seven octaves above the initial tone and makes the frequency ratio of the chromatic semitone the same as that of the diatonic semitone.
-The standard tempered fifth has a frequency ratio of 2^{7/12}:1 (or about 1.498307077:1), approximately two cents narrower than a justly tuned fifth.
+The standard tempered fifth has a frequency ratio of 2^{7/12} (or about 1.498307077), approximately two cents narrower than a justly tuned fifth.

 Ascending by twelve justly tuned fifths fails to close the circle by an excess of approximately 23.46 cents, roughly a quarter of a semitone, an interval known as the Pythagorean comma.
-If limited to twelve pitches per octave, Pythagorean tuning markedly shortens the width of one of the twelve fifths, which makes it severely dissonant.
-This anomalous fifth is called the wolf fifth – a humorous reference to a wolf howling an off-pitch note.
+If limited to twelve pitches per octave, one may choose a specific sequence of twelve notes from the infinite chain of fifths (e.g. the notes in the chain from E♭ to G♯) to create a tuning system.
+Using this method, a markedly narrow and dissonant interval of a diminished sixth is left to close the circle.
+Because it spans seven semitones where a perfect fifth might be desired, it is known as a wolf fifth – a humorous reference to a wolf howling an off-pitch note.
 Non-extended quarter-comma meantone uses eleven fifths slightly narrower than the equally tempered fifth, and requires a much wider and even more dissonant wolf fifth to close the circle.
-More complex tuning systems based on just intonation, such as 5-limit tuning, use at most eight justly tuned fifths and at least three non-just fifths (some slightly narrower, and some slightly wider than the just fifth) to close the circle.
+More complex tuning systems based on just intonation, such as ones involving 5-limit tuning, use at most eight justly tuned fifths and at least three non-just fifths (some slightly narrower, and some slightly wider than the just fifth) to close the circle.

-Equal-tempered tunings with more than twelve notes
+Non-twelve tone tunings

-Nowadays, with the advent of electronic isomorphic keyboards, equal temperament tunings with more than twelve notes per octave can be used to close the circle of fifths for other tunings.
-For example, 31-tone equal temperament closely approximates quarter-comma meantone, and 53-tone equal temperament closely approximates Pythagorean tuning.
+The term circle of fifths is sometimes used more generally, not only for a 12-note chromatic scale, but for any tuning system in which the interval representing a perfect fifth may be stacked repeatedly to eventually reach the starting pitch class.
+For example, 31 equal temperament is almost identical to quarter-comma meantone and has a circle of 31 fifths.
+53 equal temperament is almost identical to Pythagorean tuning and has a circle of 53 fifths.
+These alternative tunings have become accessible with the advent of electronic isomorphic keyboards.